MadTiger2409/HID-Devices-Switch/README.md

 In this case you need to disable device manually.
 But if you have a keyboard and mouse that are represented by more than one HID Device (like in my case) then process is annoying and time-consuming.

 ## Solution
 To speed up this process I made simple PowerShell script.
-This disables all necessary devices if they are enabled and vice versa.
+This disables all unnecessary devices if they are enabled and vice versa.

 ## Tested devices
 This is a list of devices tested with this script: